LibrariesHacked/librarieshacked.github.io/_posts/2023-02-19-a-digital-library-community.md

 | An unconference where attendees propose and choose discussions at the event | 54%      |
 | A training event that provided workshops and hands on materials             | 51%      |

-By far the most popular was the option of the online chat/forum community.
+By far the most popular was the online chat/forum community.
 I imagine that's due to the universal appeal of online access.
-Physical events have access problems, with geography, work, and other barriers.
+Physical events have geography, work, and other barriers.

 None of the options were particularly unpopular but a pre-arranged conference was the least popular.
-I personally agree that seems least relevant to forming a real community with equal opportunity for participation.
+I personally agree that seems least relevant to forming a community with equal opportunity for participation.

 ### Which of the following topics would you be most interested in (choose as many as apply)